konstin/capybara/readme.md

 crate-type = ["cdylib"]
 ```

-If only target a single language, you can use the `features` option. "use_pyo3" is for python, "use_helix" is for ruby.
+If only target a single language, you can use the `features` option. "omni_python" is for python, "omni_ruby" is for ruby.
 Note that these options are mutually exclusive.

 ```
 [dependencies]
-omni = { version = "0.1.0", features = ["use_pyo3"] }
+omni = { version = "0.1.0", features = ["omni_python"] }
 ```

-You can also specify the target language by omitting the features part and instead passing `--features use_helix` to
+You can also specify the target language by omitting the features part and instead passing `--features omni_ruby` to
 `cargo build`.

 ### Python (pyo3)